shippy/shippy.github.io/src/content/blog/2024/langfuse-prompt-workflow.md

 The solution I came to uses a Python workflow: assume the prompt exists in Langflow and if not, create its first version.
 Afterwards, continue iterating on the prompt in the Langflow UI.

-The following excerpt loads - and, upon failure, defines - an `chat-extract-feedback` chat prompt.
+The following excerpt loads - and, upon failure, defines - a `chat-extract-feedback` chat prompt.
 After the load/create step, everything proceeds normally.

 (In this case, this is part of a fictional application named Weathervane, which defines Pydantic models of input and output in `weathervane.models`.
 [See here for an introduction to Pydantic/Instructor.](https://github.com/jxnl/instructor))